 Policy B12- Supporting Local business 0 0 0 X ? ?
-X X X X ? + + X X + Policy B13- Transport and Highways X + + X + + X X X X X X + + + + Summary of effects of whole plan on each SEA Objective objectives meet the Core Strategy requirements for the purposes of the SEA.
-Policies and objectives strive to preserve and maintain natural and built historic environment that can help mitigate Cumulative effects of whole plan (1 + 2 + 3) Overall this has had a positive effect on the SEA baseline data.
+X X X X ? + + X X + Policy B13- Transport and Highways X + + X + + X X X X X X + + + + Summary of effects of whole plan on each SEA Objective Consider all the summaries together to give an assessment of how the plan as a whole will cumulatively impact on environmental assets.
+Overall the Neighbourhood Plan policies and objectives have a positive impact towards the SEA baseline data.
+And are in general conformity with the Core Strategy Overall all of the policies and objectives meet the Core Strategy requirements for the purposes of the SEA.
+Policies and objectives strive to preserve and maintain natural and built historic environment that can help mitigate impact from the housing policies.
+This plan ensures appropriate sized development is developed this may help mitigate the effect of development.
+The sites identified within the settlement boundary lie outside the flood risk zone, therefore development within the settlement boundary is not at risk of fluvial flooding.
+However they are still at risk of pluvial and surface water flooding.
+Water supply and flood risk issues in each proposed housing scheme can be determined at planning application stage, and will be tested on a case by case basis.
+Cumulative effects of whole plan (1 + 2 + 3) Overall this has had a positive effect on the SEA baseline data.
 Overall the unknown areas require further detail such as location, scale and size of development, therefore are likely to be determined at planning application/ proposal stage.
-Commentary for significant cumulative effects No significant cumulative effects have been identified.
+Commentary for significant cumulative effects No significa int cumulativ ve effects hav ve been ident ified.